SteveBarnett/Remixing/_thinking/map.md

     - Bringing together Grips, Valued Action, Precepts
         - Library of grips, in buckets-ish.
     - How would you advise a friend?
+- Using grips like precepts.
+    - Prohibition, Aspiration, Inspiration
+    - Not rules to be good, but guides to examine deeply who we are.
+    - Expressions of enlightened reality

 ## Theory